ajyoon/weaccidentallyimagine/README.md

 `$ python __poems_data_builder.py` to make a whole new set of behaviors for the book!

-`engine/soft_poem.py` contains the `SoftPoem` class, which is an elaborate subclass of the `SoftObject` class from the `blur` package.
-Instances of this class represent the poems in the book and contains several parameters which determine the poem's stochastic behavior.
+`main/engine/soft_poem.py` contains the `SoftPoem` class, which is an elaborate subclass of the `SoftObject` class from the `blur` package.
+Instances of this class represent the poems in the book and contain several parameters which determine the poem's stochastic behavior.
 The `SoftPoem.get()` method spins the poem together, processes specialized markups in the source texts, and renders the poem as HTML ready to be plugged